 Decorative Or Plain?
 A Skirting Board Comparison

-With so many different designs on the market, it can be a really tough decision when it comes to choosing a skirting board design for your home (we have 100!).
+With so many different designs on the market, it can be a really tough decision when it comes to choosing a skirting board design for your home (we have over 100!).

 It really will come down to personal preference but taking inspiration from your home is a good starting point.

 Decorative Skirting Board

 A decorative skirting board is easy to spot.
 They feature a design that shouts 'look at me!'.

 The designs themselves can be small or large but do generally lean towards the larger side.
 This is because you can fit much more detail onto a larger design.